better-internet/radworks-docs/docs/getting-started/getting-started.md

 </video>

-**Note**: before you can start Upstream for the first time, you'll have to perform the following steps.
-You'll only have to do this the first time you launch the app.
+**Note**: before you can start Upstream for the first time, you'll have to perform some extra steps.
+This is because we haven't set up [Apple notarization][an] for Upstream yet, read more about it [here][aw].
+You'll only have to do this once -- the first time you launch the app.

+While we will be participating in the Apple Developer Program to ensure accessibility to our macOS users, we do not agree with Apple's financial gatekeeping and increasing control over application distribution on their platform.
+Forcing developers to "pay-to-play" under the guise of a security solution is an extractive form of vendor lock-in that inhibits the growth and accessibility of open software.

 1. Open `/Applications` in finder, locate the `Radicle Upstream` app and right-click it, then select `Open` from the context menu.
 You should see a